Marital or relationship status discrimination

-Our team of employment lawyers and industrial advocates are specialists in fighting claims for discrimination based on relationship status.
+Our team of employment lawyers and industrial advocates have extensive experience fighting relationship status discrimination claims.

-We represent our clients in the Human Rights Commission, or any other relevant commission or tribunal.
+We work in the Human Rights Commission and any other relevant commission or tribunal.

-We advise our clients of their best options moving forward to ensure they get the outcome they are looking for.
+We can advise your of your best options moving forward to ensure you achieve the outcome you are looking for.

-IMPORTANT: Workers dismissed from employment because of their sexuality have just 21 days from the date of dismissal to make a claim.
+If you are dismissed from employment because of your relationship status, you only have 21-days from the date of dismissal to file a claim, so don’t delay!